saros-project/saros/docs/releases/saros-i_0.3.0.md

 If you encounter any other bugs not mentioned above, we would appreciate it if you would report them to our issue tracker (after checking that they have not already been reported).

-Our current bug tracker can be found on our [GitHub page](https://github.com/saros-project/saros/issues).
+Our bug tracker can be found on our [GitHub page](https://github.com/saros-project/saros/issues).
-Please make it clear that the issue is dealing with Saros/I.
+Please make clear that the issue pertains to Saros/I.

 When reporting a bug that concerns the plugin behavior, please provide the Saros log file (or all relevant excerpts) for a session where the bug was encountered.

-The log files for [IntelliJ platform based IDEs](https://www.jetbrains.org/intellij/sdk/docs/intro/intellij_platform.html#ides-based-on-the-intellij-platform) are located in the IDE system directory (here called`IDE_SYSTEM_DIR`).
+The log files for [IntelliJ platform based IDEs](https://www.jetbrains.org/intellij/sdk/docs/intro/intellij_platform.html#ides-based-on-the-intellij-platform) are located in the IDE system directory (here called `IDE_SYSTEM_DIR`).
 An overview over all configurations is given on [the support forum](https://intellij-support.jetbrains.com/hc/en-us/articles/206544519-Directories-used-by-the-IDE-to-store-settings-caches-plugins-and-logs).
 For specific releases, see the information for [2019.3 and earlier](https://www.jetbrains.com/help/idea/2019.3/tuning-the-ide.html#system-directory) or [2020.1 and later](https://www.jetbrains.com/help/idea/2020.1/tuning-the-ide.html#system-directory).